NGMLGroup/Time-Series-Clustering-with-GNNs/README.md

 - `dataset_params.npy`: Numpy file containing the parameters used to generate the data.
 - `dataset_params.txt`: Text file containing the parameters used to generate the data (intended for human readability).

-The given parameters can be used to generate the data as follows:
+The given parameters in the `dataset_params.npy` files can be used to generate the data as follows:

 ```python
 from source.data.synth_data import setup_dataset_with_params